FlamingTiger12/programmingportfolio/README.md

 ## Term 3
 ### 99 Bottles
-My first introduction to Python, prints out the entirety of the "99 Bottles" song using loops and a few if statements.
+My first introduction to Python, prints out the entirety of the "99 Bottles of (root) beer" song using loops and a few if statements.

 ![App](https://github.com/FlamingTiger12/programmingportfolio/blob/main/images/99_Bottles.png?raw=true)